-The cost of the purchase is added to the monthly phone bill or deducted from a pre-paid balance by the mobile phone operator.
-By using SMS payments, mobile phone users can securely, quickly and safely pay merchants, buy goods or services, real or virtual, as well as make deposits or send remittances.
+The cost of the purchase is added to the monthly phone bill or deducted from a prepaid balance by the mobile phone operator.
+By using SMS payments, mobile phone users can securely, quickly and safely pay merchants, buy goods or services (real or virtual) as well as make deposits or send remittances.

-Advantages of SMS Payment Systems
+Advantages of SMS payment systems

-For the Customer
+For the customer

-It is quick and easy to use.
+It’s quick and easy to use.

-The purchaser doesn’t have to enter in their credit card or bank details, or even have a bank account.
+The purchaser doesn’t have to enter their credit card or bank details, or even have a bank account.

-They don’t need to verify customers’ identities or worry about chasing payments or cards being denied.
+The receiver doesn’t need to verify customers’ identities or worry about chasing payments or cards being denied.